Indonesia travel insurance

 - That the policy you’ve chosen covers you for all the regions that you plan to visit

-- None of the places you’re visiting are against the advice of the FCDO (unless that advice relates solely to Coronavirus; see our Coronavirus FAQs for more details)
+- None of the places you’re visiting are against the advice of the FCDO (unless that advice relates solely to Coronavirus; read about our Coronavirus travel insurance for more details)

 - That the duration of your holiday is covered – different policies have different maximum trip lengths